GDHadeel/CS4083-NLP/README.md

 5. **Array Statistics:** Using **`.sum()`**, **`.min()`**, **`.max()`**, etc.

 #### [`Assignment_1`](https://github.com/GDHadeel/CS4083-NLP/blob/main/assignments/Assignment_1.ipynb): 10 Minutes to Pandas
-This assignment explores common Pandas operations to help learn and understand basic data manipulation techniques.
+This assignment introduces you to basic Pandas operations for data manipulation and analysis.

 #### Goal
-The goal is to familiarize you with basic operations in Pandas for handling and analyzing data.
-This includes creating objects, viewing data, selecting, filtering, and applying operations to Pandas DataFrames and Series.
+- Learn how to create and manipulate Pandas objects (Series and DataFrames).
+- Understand how to select, filter, and apply operations to data.

 #### Submission Format
 Notebook: **`.ipynb`** format or Python script **`.py`**

-To import NumPy, use:
+To import Pandas, use:
 ```
-import numpy as np
+import pandas as pd
 ```

 #### Requirements